-I currently lead the following undergraduate English Language modules: Studying English Language, Exploring Variation in English, The History and Development of English, Early English 600-1500 AD, Language and Identity and Historical Linguistics.
-I also teach on Language, Gender and Sexuality and Language of Shakespeare and his Time, and have previously taught on a range of other English language BA modules, including The Structure of English and Sounds of English.
+I currently lead the following undergraduate English Language modules: Studying English Language, Exploring Variation in English, The History and Development of English, Early English 600-1500 AD and Historical Linguistics.
+I also teach on Forensic Linguistics, Language, Gender and Sexuality and The Language of Shakespeare and his Time, and have previously taught on two other English Language modules, The Structure of English and Sounds of English.
 At Masters level, I’ve taught on the interdisciplinary taught MA course, Critical Approaches to Postgraduate Studies in the Humanities and Social Sciences.
-I supervise undergraduate dissertations on subjects relating to language change and am currently co-supervising a PhD dissertation.
+I supervise undergraduate dissertations on subjects relating to language change and have recently co-supervised a PhD dissertation.

 Marcus, I. 2019.
 Bess’s use of language.
 In: Hopkins, L (Ed.)
 Bess of Hardwick: New Perspectives.
 Manchester: Manchester University Press.

 Ingham, R., Sylvester, L and Marcus, I. 2019.
 ‘The penetration of French-origin lexis into Middle English occupational domains’.
 Current Issues in Linguistic Theory (CILT) Series.
 Amsterdam: John Benjamins.

 Marcus, I and Evans, M. 2019.
 “Right trusty and well-beloved”: The socio-pragmatics of gender, power and stance in sixteenth-century English letters.
 In: Lutsky, U and Nevala, M. (eds.)
 Reference and identity markers in public discourse.
 Pragmatics and Beyond Series.
 Amsterdam and New York: John Benjamins.